Batman v Superman: Dawn of Justice: Development

-In the early 2000s, Warner Bros. wanted to reboot the Superman film series with an origin story.
-In August 2001, Andrew Kevin Walker was hired after pitching the studio an idea titled Batman vs. Superman, attaching Wolfgang Petersen as director.
+In August 2001, Andrew Kevin Walker was hired by Warner Bros. after pitching the studio an idea titled Batman vs. Superman, attaching Wolfgang Petersen as director.
 Walker's draft was thought of as too dark by the studio, who hired Akiva Goldsman to do a rewrite, which was codenamed Asylum.
 Warner Bros. wanted Johnny Depp as Batman and Josh Hartnett as Superman.
 Filming was to start in early 2003, with plans for a five- to six-month shoot and a release date was set for the summer of 2004.
-In late 2002, Petersen, however, put the project on hold to make Troy.
+In late 2002, Petersen, however, put the project on hold to make Troy, and Warner Bros. quickly developed Catwoman, starring Halle Berry, as a replacement for the project.
 In August 2008, the studio's President of Production Jeff Robinov admitted, "Had Superman worked in 2006 (i.e. with Superman Returns), we would have had a movie for Christmas of this year or 2009.
 Now the plan is just to reintroduce Superman without regard to a Batman and Superman movie at all."

 "... after Man of Steel finished and we started talking about what would be in the next movie, I started subtly mentioning that it would be cool if he faced Batman...
 You're in a story meeting talking about, like, who should [Superman] fight if he fought this giant alien threat Zod who was basically his equal physically, from his planet, fighting on our turf...
 You know, who to fight next?...
 But I'm not gonna say at all that when I took the job to do Man of Steel that I did it in a subversive way to get to Batman.
 I really believe that only after contemplating who could face [Superman] did Batman come into the picture."